opendatasoft/codelibrary/content/widget-tricks/ods-map-css/2/index.md

 ---
-title: "Minimized layers control and map controls on the left "
+title: "2 - Minimized layers control and map controls on the left "
 height: 500
 ---